jyturley/liquidity-pool/README.md

 ### Front End

-- The frontend has some light modifications to the provided template.
-But overall, it has the ability to do all what is specified in the spec:
+- The front end has the ability to do all what is specified in the spec:
   1. Add and remove liquidity to the SpaceCoin ETH liquidity pool.
   1. Allow users to trade ETH for SPC and vice versa
   1. Configure the slippage through asking the user to specify the minimum amount of token they would like to receive after the swap.
 (This calculation is the final amount.
 After fees, after tax).